 Planning a Heart Healthy Garden

 Plus, gardening gives you the opportunity to add produce to your diet without having to worry about pesticides, which might not be healthy.
-When planning your garden, it’s good to reference the published “Dirty Dozen” and “Clean 15” lists, which show the commercial produce most likely to have high levels of pesticide on them.
+When planning your garden, make sure to read about hot weather gardening.
+It’s good to reference the published “Dirty Dozen” and “Clean 15” lists, which show the commercial produce most likely to have high levels of pesticide on it.
 You can produce your own organic produce as an alternative to those that are high in pesticides and other contaminants.

 Here are some recommended crops that are heart-healthy, help you avoid pesticides, and grow well in Colorado.